chungusg/hotlink-archive-template/README.md

 	- Click "Create a Pull Request".
 Then click "Merge Pull Request".
 If everything is correct, this should trigger a build on your Cloudflare

 #### Deploy w/ Github Actions
 Or you can create a manual command that you have to enter on github to trigger a deployment on cloudflare.
-I'd say if you're paranoid about anything happening to your site for any number of reasons, this is the safest choice.
-Unless you manually trigger the command, your Pages site will be completely untouched.
+If you're paranoid about anything happening to your site due to a mishap on the Github side, this is a safe choice.
+Unless you manually trigger the command, your Pages site will be completely untouched no matter if something happens to your repo.

 This can be done in many ways, I think the most straightforward is with [Deploy Hooks](https://developers.cloudflare.com/pages/configuration/deploy-hooks) (maybe in conjunction with Actions if you want to make it mobile-friendly), and might be a bit complicated, but not too hard to figure out with some Google-fu.